 - End-stage Renal Disease

 To make a referral, click here to download a copy of our Fax Referral Form; the fax form lists the necessary documentation we will need for assessment.
 During normal business hours, you may also make a referral by calling our switchboard at (336) 427-9022.
-For after-hours and/or weekend referrals, you may use the fax form and fax to (336) 427-0744 or call (336) 427-9028.
+For after-hours and/or weekend referrals, you may use the fax form and fax to (336) 427-0744 or contact our on-call nurse at (336) 427-9028.

 When the time comes for your patient to choose a hospice provider, they may need additional information about local hospices.
 The National Hospice & Palliative Care Organization developed a set of questions to ask potential providers to help in the decision-making process.
 HRC has answered these questions as they pertain to our organization and hope this may be helpful in selecting a hospice.
 As always, if you or your patient should have additional questions, we encourage a call to our office at (336) 427-9022.
 Click here to view NHPCO’s questions and HRC’s responses.

 Additionally, Medicare recently published results of their family satisfaction survey; for additional information on how our families rated our care, click here to access an article about HRC’s survey results.